krispy-kenay/Project3-CUDA-Path-Tracer/README.md

 ![Frame timing with and without NEE](img/nee_frametime.png)

 Breaking down where the time goes at different bounce depths with 1 shadow ray shows that the NEE overhead is substantial but not too bad.
-At shallow depths (1-2 bounces), the shadow ray processing takes 2.2 ms and 1.4 ms respectively while the main shading kernel roughly doubles from 0.6 ms to 1.5 ms due to the additional shadow ray generation logic.
+At shallow depths (1-2 bounces), the shadow ray processing takes 2.2 ms and 1.4 ms respectively while the main shading kernel roughly doubles from 0.6 ms to 1.5 ms due to the additional shadow ray logic.
 All kernel times decrease as bounce depth increases because fewer rays remain active, but the relative timing stays similar.
-The compaction kernel times stay roughly comparable between the two cases, suggesting that shadow rays don't drastically change the active ray count distribution over bounces.

 ![Subtiming with NEE](img/nee_subtiming.png)